 Later in this article, I will discuss some specific tactics for the content of each email.
 But the first step toward getting started is to outline the plan for your sequence.
 Plans will vary depending on your particular strategy.
 Here is a simple example to show a typical outline:

-Email 1: Welcome email and brief statement about yourself.
+Email 1: Welcome email and a brief statement about yourself.
 Describe the benefits the subscriber will gain from their subscription.

 Email 3: Begin to help your reader solve specific problems or to accomplish particular goals.
 (You may do this with one or more problems over several emails)

-Email 4: Explain to the reader how to solve the biggest problem, while introducing your product as a main solution.
+Email 4: Explain to the reader how to solve the biggest problem, while introducing your product as the main solution.
 (You might hint that an upcoming sale or discount may be available for your product – but don’t ask for the sale yet)

 Email 5: Share a personal story or story about a client’s success with your advice and/or approach and how your product helps.

 Email 6: Remind readers of all the benefits that solving their problem will provide.
 Remind them how it will make their life better.
 Mention your product as a solution.
 Ask for the sale.

 Email 7: Use a sense of urgency to remind your reader to act fast.
 Two tactics: (A) Time is running out. (need to act to get “early-bird” pricing).
 (B) A limited supply of spots/seats.
 Also, remind readers of the key benefits they will receive by solving the problem.

 Email 8 (optional): “Last chance” email that reminds the reader that their opportunity is ending soon.
 Remind the reader of key benefits.